Store users and user populations in Identity Pools

 User data

 Required user information based on the assigned schema.
+Examples:

-Name – A general term that refer to a full name (first + last), a nick name, or any other identifier.
+Name – A general term that refer to a full name (first + last), a nickname, or any other identifier.
 Example: John Smith as the full name.

 Mode